Cosmian/cosmian_spark_crypto/README.md

 2. Download the abe_gpsw library from the github repository or build it according to these [instructions](https://github.com/Cosmian/cosmian_java_lib#building-the-the-abe-gpsw-native-lib) and install it in the `src/main/resources/linux-x86-64` of your spark project.

+### Generate the master keys

+Using instructions available on the [cosmian_java_lib](https://github.com/Cosmian/cosmian_java_lib) Github repository, generate a master key pair for a partitioning policy.

+ - the master public key can only be used to encrypt data, with any set of policy attributes.
+It can be safely deployed to any system encrypting data.

+ - the master secret key is used to generate user decryption key with

 3. Encryption